 Plaza Mayor Salamanca

 Probably the most well known feature of Salamanca is it´s Plaza Mayor.
 Rivalling Valladolid and Madrid´s main squares, although it´s not the largest in Spain, in my opinion it´s certainly the most spectacular.
 Built in the mid 1700´s it´s surface area is 6,400 m² and its the commercial and historic hub of the city.
+Its very photogenic, in the day and even at nightime.
+A city break in Salamanca is perfect to Create a memorable photo book after your visit.

 The thing that differentiates this square from other Spanish porticoed squares are the stone medallions.
 There are 23 of these medallions that are empty.
 The others have notable figures from Spanish history such Spanish kings and nobleman and even the Duke of Wellington .